daniel-udekwe/daniel-udekwe/README.md

  <p>- <i>I am a PhD Student at Virginia Tech with a research interest in Human-Robot Interaction.
 I am particularly interested in learning how robotics and autonoumous systems including AR technology can be employed to improve farmworker's efficiency in fruit crops production 🙂</i></p>

+<p>- <i>I am a PhD Student at Virginia Tech with a research interest in Human-Robot Interaction.
+I am particularly interested in learning how robotics and autonoumous systems including AR technology can be employed to improve farmworker's efficiency in fruit crops production 🙂</i></p>

 <img src="https://user-images.githubusercontent.com/89788120/167628634-549d2bdd-609e-4275-85af-1e1974da64ca.gif" width="50%" align="right" />